The Strategic Space Retreat, France

 The Artist’s Residency: La Porte Peintre is an international arts center located in the main square of Noyers sur Serein.
 Based in a rambling medieval half-timbered building that leans out over the village square like something from a fairy tale, La Porte Peintre offers the opportunity to engage in creative exploration in an unusually inspiring environment.
 Bedrooms in this artistic accommodation are for those who wish to spend a few days experiencing an enchanting art-house in the center of this fairy-tale village.
 Each of its contemporary-medieval rooms are designed for creative inspiration.
 You might also have the chance to meet artists and writers in residence who are at La Porte Peintre to devote themselves to creative practice.

 If budget is an issue, you can request a self-serve retreat.
 You’ll be responsible for your accommodations and meals (Julie is happy to make suggestions).
 Or, for those who find the expense of travel is too great a challenge, there is a virtual retreat option, so that you can experience a guided retreat from wherever you are–4-day structure either over a working week, or 1 day over four simultaneous weekends.

 When to Go

-Lunch is eaten in the 19th Century House’s kitchen or outside on one the terraces if it is warm and sunny, and no two meals are ever the same – you might have vegetarian lasagne, seasonal vegetable and cheese tarts, sweet potato and salmon roulades, beetroot humous, seasonal soups (gazpacho, butternut cumin coconut, etc.), several varieties of salads and cheeses – you’ll also have access to a personal space inside the 19th Century kitchen’s refridgerator to save your favourites for later snacking.
+Lunch and dinner are delivered to your accommodations daily.
+No two meals are ever the same.
+For lunch you might have vegetarian lasagne, seasonal vegetable and cheese tarts, sweet potato and salmon roulades, seasonal soups (gazpacho, butternut cumin coconut, etc.), several varieties of salads and local cheeses (Epoisses, Chèvre, Brie de Meaux, Chaource), beetroot humous, fresh baked Gougères, – you’ll be able to save your favourites in your private kitchen for later snacking.

-Transfer time: Airport: 2 hours, Train station: 5mins
+Transfer time: Airport: 2 hours Train station: 20 mins